openbmc/docs/designs/redfish-authorization.md

 1. PAM based: use Linux-PAM to do username/password style of authentication
-2. TLS based: use the Public Key infrastructure to verify signature of peer's certificates; then use identities (in X509 certificates, these are Common Name or Subject Alternative Name).
+2. TLS based: use the Public Key infrastructure to verify signature of peer's certificates; then use identities (in X509 certificates, these are Common Name or Subject Alternative Name) as user names.

-After getting the peer's username, BMCWeb sends DBus queries to phosphor-user-manager to query the User's privileges and uses a hardcoded map to convert the privileges to Redfish roles.
+After getting the peer's user name, BMCWeb sends DBus queries to phosphor-user-manager to query the user's privileges and uses a hardcoded map to convert the privileges to Redfish roles.
 The hardcoded map is listed below:

 | Phosphor-user-manager privileges (implemented as groups) | BMCWeb Redfish Roles |